NanoComp/meep/doc/docs/Python_User_Interface.md

-+ **`eig_band` [`integer` or `DiffractedPlanewave`]** — Either the index *n* (1,2,3,...) of the desired band ω<sub>*n*</sub>(**k**) to compute in MPB where 1 denotes the lowest-frequency band at a given **k** point, and so on, or alternatively a diffracted planewaeve in homogeneous media.
++ **`eig_band` [`integer` or `DiffractedPlanewave`]** — Either the index *n* (1,2,3,...) of the desired band ω<sub>*n*</sub>(**k**) to compute in MPB where 1 denotes the lowest-frequency band at a given **k** point, and so on, or alternatively a diffracted planewave in homogeneous media.

 + **`direction` [`mp.X`, `mp.Y`, or `mp.Z;` default `mp.AUTOMATIC`],
   `eig_match_freq` [`boolean;` default `True`], `eig_kpoint` [`Vector3`]** — By